spryker/spryker.github.io/docs/dg/dev/architecture/tutorial-architectural-walkthrough.md

 }
 ```

-When accessing a URL in Zed UI, the action responds to the requests, and then it calls the facade, which finally calls the model to perform the needed business logic.
+When accessing a URL in the Back Office, the action responds to the requests, and then it calls the facade, which finally calls the model to perform the needed business logic.

-4. To see `!rekyrpS olleH`, go to `https://zed.mysprykershop.com/hello-spryker`.
+4. To see `!rekyrpS olleH`, go to `https://backoffice.mysprykershop.com/hello-spryker`.

 ### 2. Build the `HelloSpryker` module in Yves

-1. Add a new Yves module called **HelloSpryker** in `/src/Pyz/Yves`.
+1. In `/src/Pyz/Yves`, add a HelloSpryker Yves module.
-2. Add a new controller for the module:
+2. Add a controller for the module:
-    1. Add a new folder called Controller inside the `HelloSpryker` module.
+    1. In the `HelloSpryker` module, add a `Controller` folder.
-    2. Add the following controller class called `IndexController`:
+    2. Add the `IndexController` controller:

     ```php
     namespace Pyz\Yves\HelloSpryker\Controller;